 I am proud to be an ethnic bastard.
 To paraphrase the Croatian-Dutch writer Ugresic: I am a Bosnian in Sweden, a Swede in Bosnia, a Muslim in Serbia, a Serb in Croatia, a Bulgarian in Macedonia, a European in America.
 I am aware that you despise my whiteness, and that the Swedish Democrats despise my immigration.

 But the mix that must be reduced, as a consequence of your policies, is precisely what I live for.

 I don't want to be with you because you don't realise that your struggle, your ideas, are also dangerous for democracy, like those of the far right.
 You do not understand this because you have selective hearing.
 You hear the SVP's "arm yourselves" and you describe it - rightly, as "a danger to democracy".
 But when you yourself sing 'arm yourselves', it is just 'an old punk song'.
 How can one arming be so dangerous and the other so musical?

 You rightly decry articles claiming that certain immigrant groups are less intelligent, but you yourself self-righteously share articles claiming that those who vote for xenophobes have lower IQs.
-You manage to see the link between Avpixlat's texts and far-right violence, but you see no link between texts about "the bourgeois who can take a bit of lead in the neck" and far-left violence.
+You manage to see the link between Avpixlat's texts (Note: Online publisher known for publishing name and ethnic identity of suspected criminals) and far-right violence, but you see no link between texts about "the bourgeois who can take a bit of lead in the neck" and far-left violence.
 Your sensibilities register with seismographic precision when racists despise "immigrant looks" but you yourself have no problem despising "newly hatched" Swedish bodies.